Malice (character)

-Malice is the name of six separate fictional supervillains appearing in American comic books published by Marvel Comics.
+Malice is the name of six separate supervillains appearing in American comic books published by Marvel Comics.
 The first two were minions of Killmonger, an enemy of Black Panther.
 The third was a short-lived Ghost Rider villain.
-The fourth villain bearing the name Malice was a somewhat alternative personality of Susan Richards of the Fantastic Four.
+The fourth villain bearing the name Malice was an alternative personality of Susan Richards of the Fantastic Four.
 The last two villains bearing the name Malice are disembodied entities, the first of which became an evil doppelganger of Sue Richards who was absorbed into her own mind and the second is a mutant appearing in X-Men comics.

+Fictional character biography

 Malice (Black Panther villain)

 The first Malice was one of Killmonger's mutated allies during his vie for the throne of Wakanda.
-Her first appearance was in Jungle Action vol. 2, #8 (Jan 1974).
+She first appeared in Jungle Action (vol. 2) #8 (January 1974).
 She fought T'Challa, the Black Panther alongside Venomm, Lord Karnaj, Baron Macabre, and others.
 She was a Wakandan mutate with superhuman strength, speed, and agility and was eventually defeated along with the rest of the villains attempting the coup.

 Malice (Nakia)

-A second Black Panther-related Malice named Nakia (/ˈnɑːkiə/) was introduced in Black Panther vol. 3 #1 (Nov.
-1998) and was created by Christopher Priest and Mark Texeira.
+A second Black Panther-related Malice named Nakia (/ˈnɑːkiə/) was introduced in Black Panther vol. 3 #1 (November 1998) and was created by Christopher Priest and Mark Texeira.
+She is a Wakandan who became a supervillain after Black Panther rejected her.

 Malice (Ghost Rider villain)

-The second villain to bear the name Malice first appeared in Ghost Rider #25 (Aug.
-1977).
+The second villain to bear the name Malice first appeared in Ghost Rider #25 (August 1977).
 A showboater by nature, Malice made sure that his emergence was well televised.
 He burned a wax museum and left a woman to die as well as robbing a bank with his Vault Puller, one of the many devices he used to terrorize the police.
 While his secret identity is not known, there are suggestions that Malice is a wealthy individual, as he drives an AC Cobra and refers to hiding the money in the woods on his "estate."
 He was arrested after being defeated by the Ghost Rider using an early predecessor to his penance stare.